-There are so many debates these days about the cost of living in New Zealand and how much more expensive New Zealand really is compared to other places around the world and we are constantly hearing about how expensive it is to live in Auckland.
+There are so many debates these days about the cost of living in New Zealand and how much more expensive New Zealand really is compared to other places around the world and we are constantly hearing about how expensive living in Auckland is.
 And the truth is everyone’s comparison is different – depending on salary, lifestyle and other factors.

 We thought it would be a good idea to go over our finances and publish a breakdown of our cost living in New Zealand compared to the UK.
 We compared our life in England in September 2014 to our lives in September 2015.
 This article also features an updated breakdown of the costs of New Zealand for 2019 at the bottom of this article.